 Poudre Valley Community Farms is, at its core, a land cooperative.
 By harnessing the power of member-owner investment and combining it with creative financing techniques such as conservation easements and community partnerships the cooperative buys and owns farmland.
-The cooperative leases long-term to local farmers and ranchers at competitive market rates.
+We are also working with the City of Fort Collins as a leasing agent to provide city-owned land to local farmers and ranchers at competitive market rates.

 How it Works

 The vehicle for achieving PVCF’s mission is a multi-stakeholder cooperative.
 First, let’s consider the more familiar but less important parts of PVCF.
 Think of a traditional consumer cooperative, like a food co-op, where consumers pool their buying power to purchase products at better prices.
 Now think of a traditional producer cooperative, like most farmers’ cooperatives, that pool buying power and access to distributors and consumers to benefit the producer.
 Now put the two together and you have an understanding of the LESS important parts of PVCF.